MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5983-scenario-include.md

-Get an overview of shows all your service contract gain/loss entries.
+Get an overview of service contract entries for gains and losses.